ooni/probe/docs/source/writing_test_helpers.rst

 Adding the helper to the config file
 ------

-OONI-backend uses a config file located at `/etc/oonibackend.conf <https://github.com/TheTorProject/ooni-backend/blob/master/oonib.conf.example>`_.
+ooni-backend uses a config file located at `/etc/oonibackend.conf <https://github.com/TheTorProject/ooni-backend/blob/master/oonib.conf.example>`_.
 This file contains a `section where each test-helper can be configured. <https://github.com/TheTorProject/ooni-backend/blob/479a1bb154037b834292ccc4b3d593d1472b44de/oonib.conf.example#L33-L65>`_.

 The test-helper will need to be given a unique identifyer so that it can be called from the config file.
 In this example we use ``tcp-directionality`` as our identifyer.